A mobile app to educate technicians and reduce the risk of developing

 Research & Discovery

-The results of a previously administered survey (n=unknown) showed that techs were most concerned about pain developing in the knees, low back, and shoulders.
+The results of a survey (n=unknown) showed that techs were most concerned about pain developing in the knees, low back, and shoulders.

-Techs were being shifted into office jobs because of pain sustained on the job; this led to increased hiring and training of field workers.
-Business leaders wanted the techs to stay healthy and productive.
+Techs were being shifted into office jobs because of pain sustained on the job, leading to increased turnover.
+So business leaders wanted the techs to stay healthy and productive.

-We also talked informally about how their daily work affected their physical health.
+We also chatted about how their daily work affected their physical health.
 Some just dealt with the pain, while others became more proactive about looking after their health after sustaining injuries.

 Ultimately, they wanted to continue to work in the field, as free from pain as possible.